-The tax character of distributions paid to stockholders, as set forth in the Statements of Changes in Net Assets and in the Financial Highlights, reflect estimates made by the Company for U.S. federal income tax purposes.
+The tax character of distributions paid to stockholders, as set forth in the Statements of Changes in Net Assets and in the Financial Highlights, reflect estimates made by the Company, for our fiscal year ended October 31, 2022, which differs from the calendar year period on which the character of distributions are determined for 1099-DIV reporting purposes.
 Actual results may vary as the tax character of distributions is unknown until it is determined annually as of the end of each calendar year and, if required, reported to stockholders on Form 1099-DIV.
 Accordingly, the final tax character of distributions may differ materially from the estimates presented herein.